-- Stay hydrated and drink lots of water
+- Stay hydrated by drinking plenty of water

-- Stay in the shade if possible
+- Stay in the shade when possible

-- Wear a hat and other protective clothing
+- Wear protective clothing, including a hat